 The proposal must then be sent to all creditors, who then consider it for the minimum notice period as above before the creditor's meeting can be held.
-This is usually held at an independent venue (theoretically at the convenience of creditors).
+This is usually done via video conference although creditors can request a physical meeting.
 We find that the HMRC team, called the Combined Voluntary Arrangement Service, prefers to have up to 3 weeks to consider the proposals, so we always allow more than the statutory 14 day minimum period for consideration.

 The meeting will be chaired by the advisor or an insolvency practitioner (IP).
 Creditors are often represented by technical professionals from other insolvency firms.
 The aim of the meeting is to allow the creditors to question the director's proposals; however it is NOT a place for settling disputes.